 - AAdvantage® AviatorTM Silver MasterCard® earns $3,000 EQDs after spending $25,000 plus another $3,000 EQDs after $50,000 in qualifying purchases per calendar year.

 How To Earn AA Miles

-There are a great variety of ways to earn points.
+There are a variety of ways to earn points.
 From flying on American or its partners to utilizing other services, you will always be able to find ways to earn AAdvantage miles.

 Earning Miles Through Flying

 Mileage earning on American Airlines flights is now based on ticket price (base fare plus carrier-imposed fees, excluding government-imposed taxes and fees):

 - Base member – 5 miles/U.S. dollar

 - Gold member – 7 miles/U.S. dollar (40% bonus)